-Based on my review, evaluation and assessment of the testing conducted on a commercially available Contech MW360-4-4 at Contech's Laboratory in Oceanside, CA in July-August 2022 the test protocol requirements contained in the "New Jersey Department of Environmental Protection Laboratory Protocol to Assess Total Suspended Solids Removal by a Filtration Manufactured Treatment Device" (NJDEP Filtration Protocol, January 14, 2022) were met or exceeded.
+Based on my review, evaluation and assessment of the testing conducted on a full-scale, commercially available Modular Wetlands[®] 360 (MW 360-4-4, 40" tall cartridge) at Contech's Laboratory in Oceanside, California, the test protocol requirements contained in the "New Jersey Department of Environmental Protection Laboratory Protocol to Assess Total Suspended Solids Removal by a Filtration Manufactured Treatment Device" (NJDEP Filter Protocol, January 14, 2022) were met consistent with the NJDEP Approval Process.
 Independent third-party observation was provided by Charlie Davidson, Regional Manager/Senior Scientist, and Jillian Wulf, Environmental Scientist, at Kinnetic Environmental, Carlsbad, CA. Specifically: